Rural Homes

 Hygroscopic salts cause particular diagnostic confusion.
 These salts, including calcium nitrate, calcium chloride, and sodium chloride, attract and hold moisture from the air.

-Once deposited in wall plaster from historic moisture events, they continue creating the appearance of dampness even after the original water source has been eliminated.
+Once deposited in wall plaster from historic moisture events, they continue creating the appearance of dampness even after the original water source has been fixed.

-Crucially, they produce false positive readings on electrical moisture meters.
-This point is critical: electrical moisture meters cannot measure actual moisture content.
+They also produce false positive readings on electrical moisture meters.
+This is worth emphasising: electrical moisture meters cannot measure actual moisture content.
 They measure electrical conductivity, which increases in the presence of salts regardless of whether the wall is actually wet.

 BRE Digest 245 states explicitly that high readings from a moisture meter alone are not conclusive.
 Relying solely on meter readings, which is standard practice for many damp-proofing company surveys, leads to systematic misdiagnosis.